gokuldevp/quotes-fastapi-scraper-llm/README.md

 1. Replace JSON storage with a database
 2. Add rate limiting, retries, and backoff strategies
+3. Add Alerts for failures or abnormal scrape times.
 ---

 ## Challenges in Real-World Web Automation